 Before you leave a sighting location, check back on the food and water you have left.
 Has it been touched?
 If not, you are going to set up a feeding station: a fancy name for a blob of smelly food on the ground and a bowl of water.
 Try to replenish this twice a day.
 If your dog has been in the area once, it is very likely he will return and you want to encourage him to stay in one area.
 Leave just a small quantity, it should be enough to keep the dog from leaving the area, but don’t overfeed him!
 You want him to visit the feeding station regularly.

 Pat yourself on the back and go home and write more notes.
 Transfer your sighting to an online map and rest.
 You have done a good job with your first sighting and now you have a point of reference to start from.

-Note: Any advice or suggestion made by Lost Dogs of Wisconsin/Lost Dogs Illinois is not paid-for professional advice and should be taken at owner’s discretion.
+Our tips, ideas and articles are based on information gathered from thousands of successful lost dog recoveries.
+Any advice or suggestions made by Lost Dogs of Wisconsin/Lost Dogs Illinois is not paid-for professional advice and should be taken at owner’s discretion